Trump pledge to 'immediately' end protections for Minnesota Somalis sparks fear and legal questions

 The announcement drew immediate pushback from some state leaders and immigration experts, who characterized Trump’s declaration as a legally dubious effort to sow fear and suspicion toward Minnesota’s Somali community, the largest in the nation.

-“There’s no legal mechanism that allows the president to terminate protected status for a particular community or state that he has beef with,” said Heidi Altman, policy director at the National Immigrant Justice Center.
+“There’s no legal mechanism that allows the president to terminate protected status for a particular community or state that he has beef with,” said Heidi Altman, vice president of policy at the National Immigration Law Center.

 “This is Trump doing what he always does: demagoguing immigrants without justification or evidence and using that demagoguery in an attempt to take away important life-saving protections,” she added.

-The Trump administration could, however, move to revoke the legal protection for Somalis nationally.
+The Trump administration has until mid-January to revoke the legal protection for Somalis nationally.
 But that move would affect only a tiny fraction of the tens of thousands of Somalis living in Minnesota.
 A report produced for Congress in August put the number of Somalis covered by TPS at just 705 nationwide.

 “I am a citizen and so are (the) majority of Somalis in America,” Minnesota Rep. Ilhan Omar, a Democrat from Somali, said in a social media post Friday.
 “Good luck celebrating a policy change that really doesn’t have much impact on the Somalis you love to hate.”

-Note: This story was first published on Nov.
-22, 2025.
-It was updated on Nov.
-24, 2025 to correct that Heidi Altman’s title is vice president of policy at the National Immigration Law Center, not policy director at the National Immigrant Justice Center, which was her prior title.